 The downside of this recipe is that while it’s fairly easy and fun, it requires some patience as you have to let the dough sit overnight, then for another 2 hours after laminating butter, and a final hour for the last rise.
 But trust me — they are worth the wait!

-I hope you enjoy these as much as we do.
-Whether you use this version of the KA version, here are a few tips.
+I hope you enjoy this small batch pain au chocolat recipe as much as we do.
+Whether you use this version or any other recipe, here are a few tips.

 - You can use any brand of unsalted butter, but you may get less leakage with Kerrygold or European style butter.
 Also, Kerrygold tends to roll easier than some brands of American butter.
 That is, when you roll the dough the butter rolls right along with it without breaking or melting into the dough.